Bercham

 Bercham had two other small hills, including the Gunung Tambun Tengah (at Bercham Heights) which is the largest and tallest hill in Bercham, known to host a number of interesting wildlife including the red junglefowl, dusky langur, white-rumped shama, blue rock-thrush, bat hawk, Tickell's blue flycatcher, owls, squirrels, eagles, etc. Some temples are located here, such as the Huat Tian Keong temple and the Sukhavana Meditation Monastery.
-Another small hill, the Gunung Temlang (located near Bandar Baru Putra) is being mined and only half of the hill is present today.
+Another small hill, Gunung Temlang (located near Bandar Baru Putra) is being mined and only half of the hill is present today.

-Bercham police station is the winner of best practices in police stations, scored highest among the participating stations from Malaysia, Pakistan, India and South Korea.
-It shows that Bercham police station is the best in the community orientation, physical conditions, equal treatment, transparency and accountability and detention conditions categories.
+Bercham police station is the winner of best practices among police stations, scored the highest among the participating stations from Malaysia, Pakistan, India and South Korea.
+It shows that Bercham police station is the best in community orientation, physical conditions, equal treatment, transparency and accountability as well as detention conditions categories.
 This programme was surveyed by The Hague-based Altus Global Alliance.

+History

+Present-day Bercham is located between what were once known as Kampung Tanjung Rangkong and Kampung Kuala Tekan, two ancient Malay settlements in Kinta that witnessed the exploits of ex-Panglima Kinta Zainal Abidin, who had orchards and paddy fields somewhere in the vicinity.
+A mysterious Malay mining tycoon who hid behind the alias Kulup Lembang (well known in Tambun) also had mining properties somewhere nearby.